school-of-engineering/Study-Guide-for-Wordpress-exam/README.md

    >
    > Manage user accounts

-4. What is a wordpress post?
+4. What is a Wordpress post?

    > Simply put, it's a row in the database table wp_posts.
 Posts are the most central part of the Content Management System.
-Posts hold (prett much) all the content.
+Posts hold (pretty much) all the content.
 There are five built in post types each of which have different uses.

 5. What are post types?